sumanbdev/ExpressedRealms/documentation/architecture.md

 Locally, PgAdmin can be found at this address
 * [DB Management / pgAdmin](http://localhost:8888/login?next=%2Fbrowser%2F)

+### More Information
-More information on how we use it can be found in the [Database](database.md) documentation
+* More information on how we use it can be found in the [Database](database.md) documentation
+* More information on how Migrations work can be found in the [Migrations](migrations.md) documentation
+* More information on how we use EF Core can be found in the [EF Core Practices](efCorePractices.md) documentation

 ## Auditing
 In here we have user logs, that keep track of admin related actions and anything to do with modifying none user specific